Kakachia777/Resume_Formatter/README.md

 1. Close Terminal
 2. Close your browser
 3. Start fresh with the "How to Use" steps
 4. Still stuck?
-Contact [support contact]
+Contact me :)

 Note: Make sure you have `optomi_logo.png` in the same folder as the program for the company logo to appear.